 We’re enjoying great weather everywhere these days, and it’s grilling season.
-If you are a vegetarian who does not know how to make veggies taste like meat, you may find yourself in a situation where your neighbors are emitting a grilled meat scent that is spreading across your neighborhood.
+If you are a vegetarian who does not know how to make vegetables taste like meat, you may find yourself in a situation where your neighbors emit a grilled meat scent spreading across your neighborhood.
 That, however, is not the case with vegetarians.

 Being a non-meat eater, on the other hand, does not obligate you to miss the fragrance and flavor of barbecue at the start of the summer season.
 You may obtain the same taste as meat with the assistance of vegetarian meat-like dishes.

 Why would vegans want their food to taste like meat?

 The Maillard Reaction, which gives browned food its desired flavor, is responsible for the flavors people often associate with meat.
 Meat is savory (with a salty and umami flavor profile) and has a unique, satisfyingly thick, and fibrous texture.

 Meat is an excellent source of protein.
 The meatiness of cuisine may be increased by the use of any combination of browning, umami, salt, and meaty textures.
 Wheat gluten, tofu, and tempeh have been utilized by Chinese chefs for a very long time because these ingredients, when coupled with soy sauce and other savory flavors, may simulate the sensation of eating meat.